 The logical question now is, “So what personality traits does my brand embody?”
 The answer can only come from one source: your brand itself.
 No one else can identify your brand’s values and point of view other than the individuals who comprise it.
 The most successful brands stand for an idea (Apple, GE, IBM), and that idea is a good place to start when it comes to distilling your brand values into a key concept or identity.

 You may be thinking that what I’m describing resembles a common branding exercise, in which teams boil their brand down to four or five words or colors or images, etc. But identifying the voice involves a bit more anthropomorphization than that (and yes, that’s a word—I looked it up).

 Another way to think of it is this: If your brand was the person at the dinner party, who would they be?
 The gadget freak who snagged an iPhone 6 a week before they went on sale?
 The honest and kind friend you’d consult while getting dressed for a date?
 The mad scientist determined to find a way to make fuel out of pencil shavings?

 These examples may sound hyperbolic, but they get at values that lead people to prioritize certain skills and behaviors over others.
 Brands are no different.

 Plenty of brands with strong voices are using this technique.
-Kevan Lee, who works on content at Buffer, a brand known for its consistent and powerful voice, says, “Basing the company on values from the beginning has been key to defining the voice and tone for our brand.
+Kevan Lee, who works as the director of content at Buffer, a brand known for its consistent and powerful voice, said, “Basing the company on values from the beginning has been key to defining the voice and tone for our brand.
 Voice and tone must come from somewhere—a set of values, a meeting or discussion, etc. For us, having clearly defined what matters most to us, we’ve got a great foundation for developing and finding our voice.”